formsure/docs/dynlink.md

 #### Bad paramters

-If any of your paramters are wrong you will curresponding error messages like the following.
+If any of your parameters are wrong you will corresponding error messages like the following.

 ```json
 {